wp-plugins/wp-currencies/README.txt

 == Upgrade Notice ==

+= 1.3.0 =
+IMPORTANT: WCML support was removed since with most recent updates in WCML it broke WCML.
+WCML now offers hooks to alter rates output and you can filter those rates with WP Currencies functions in your theme.

 = 1.2.2 =
 Fixed a bug where the currencies table was not created in database; you may want to deactivate and reactivate the plugin after this upgrade if you were experiencing issues.